The City Food & Drink Lecture Future Generation Forum

 The students come from a number of higher and further education institutions and whether studying for a degree in food, or related studies, at an undergraduate or post- graduate level, or working as apprentices or graduate trainees in food businesses, each one has been selected to attend based on their interest in the future of food.

-Once again, we are pleased to welcome postgraduate students from IFSTAL, the Innovative Food Systems Teaching and Learning co-ordinating body.
+In 2022 , we were pleased to welcome postgraduate students from IFSTAL, the Innovative Food Systems Teaching and Learning co-ordinating body.
 Hosted in the prestigious Guildhall, before the main lecture, both those in virtual and physical attendance joined an action packed session led by principal contributor and Gold Plus Sponsor, ABP, who explored the diversity of career opportunities in food and how they tackle the challenges of today.Several of their graduates and apprentices spoke of their career paths to date providing a diverse The attendees also joined a Q&A session with the three panellists involved in the evening lecture as well as Ash Amirahmadi, the keynote speaker – a unique opportunitiy to engage with these industry experts.

 Our participating institutions, groups and businesses: